jpdery/moobile-core-doc/Source/Classes/Dialog/Alert.md

 ### setTitle(title)

 Set the title using either a string or an instance of a `Label`.
-When provided with a string, this methods creates a `Label` instance and assign the given string as its text.
+When provided with a string, this method creates a `Label` instance and assign the given string as its text.

 #### Parameters: